captn3m0/terraform-data-looker-ips/README.md

 ## Outputs

 - All output variables are lists.
-- For instances hosted in  "Legacy AWS hosting" is based on 2 letter [ISO country codes][3166] and [common continent codes](https://datahub.io/core/continent-codes#readme).
+- For instances hosted on  "Legacy AWS hosting" is based on 2 letter [ISO country codes][3166] and [common continent codes](https://datahub.io/core/continent-codes#readme).
-- For instances hosted in GCP, [the corresponding region codes are used](https://cloud.google.com/compute/docs/regions-zones).
+- For instances hosted on GCP, [the corresponding region codes are used](https://cloud.google.com/compute/docs/regions-zones).
-- For instances hosted in EKS, the AWS region code is prefixed with `eks-`.
+- For instances hosted on EKS, the AWS region code is prefixed with `eks-`.
+- For instances hosted on Microsoft Azure, the Azure region code is prefixed with `azure-`.
 - Every output variable is available in 2 formats - list of IP addresses, or list of CIDRs.
 The CIDRs are generated using a `/32` suffix on all IPs.

 To pick the correct output variable, check the below and search for the corresponding term the variable description.